AriFordsham/GHCWiki/commentary/packages/multi-instances.md

   - install directory includes hash?
   - SDM: not done yet.
 One problem is that we don't know the hash until the package is built, but we need to know the install locations earlier because we bake them into `Paths_foo.hs`.
   - Simon and Andres discussed that one option is to let Cabal compute its own hash.
 However, then we'd have two hashes to deal with.
 Only using the Cabal-computed hash isn't an option either according to Simon, because apparently GHC's ABI hash computation is non-deterministic, so we might end up with situations where Cabal's hash is stable, but GHC computes an ABI-incompatible version.
 This is somewhat worrying ...
+  - Duncan thinks that we should store both a package identity and a package ABI hash.
+Currently we form the package id from the name, version and ABI hash.
+We should store the ABI hash separately anyway because eventually we will want to know it, to know which packages are ABI compatible.
+So Cabal can compute a package Id in advance, however is sensible, and the ABI hash is calculated as now, after the build.
+The installation directory follows the package Id.

 - Cabal: will the dependency solver work correctly in the presence of multiple package instances?